Sarah Haoda Todd: Lae Everclean

-Speaking

-After receiving the Westpac Women in Business Award in 2011, Haoda-Todd began speaking internationally, including in a US State Department professional exchange, the 2012 The International Visitor Leadership Program (IVLP) in Washington, DC, and at the Pacific Islands Private Sector Organization's (PIPSO) Women in Business Conference in Nadi, Fiji.

 PNGianKala

 In 2012, Haoda Todd founded PNGianKala (pronounced "Papua New Guinean color"), a clothing company, with the motto: "Wear your culture."
-She draws on cultures and the beauty of PNG to inspire her designs and to protect and preserve diverse and unique art and culture, inspired by such local materials as bilum, tattoo, and Oro tapa.
-She premiered the line at an Indigenous Business Council fundraiser.
+She drew inspiration from the local materials of PNG, such as bilum, tattoo, and Oro tapa.
+She premiered her line at an Indigenous Business Council fundraiser.
 PNGianKala includes labels such as her Kekeni line, and Sha-mata Clothing, making American consumer products in clothing and accessories.

 As PNG did not have the capacity to do digital printing on high quality silk, Haoda Todd commissioned a company overseas to do the printing.
 Unfortunately, when the agent saw she was from "New Guinea," her cloth was all shipped to Africa, which meant she had nothing to show.
-She managed to get her designs printed on to Spandex—the closest fabric available—and had twelve outfits to reveal at the show.
+She managed to get her designs printed on to Spandex and had twelve outfits to reveal at the show.

-Along with shows in Fiji, Indonesia, and Australia PNG Fashion and Design Week highlighted Haoda Todd's work.
-This exposure led to attention in Europe, including at London Pacific Fashion Week in 2017 and 2018.
+Along with shows in Fiji, Indonesia, and Australia, Papua New Guinea Fashion and Design Week highlighted Haoda Todd's work.

-The first time she traveled to London, she was the only designer representing PNG; in 2018 she took Anna Amos of AA Tribal and also Alang Isaac, a model from her Angau Angles organization.
-However, it was challenging to raise the funds for them to travel and ship exhibits to London.